Elevationacademy/repo-search-residents/README.md

 ## Questions?

 Please use your best judgment to interpret the requirements above.
-However, if you're stuck with questions, feel free to email your Elevation Academy contact.
-There are no bad questions (well, for the most part).
+However, if you're stuck with questions, feel free to email Aaron (aaron@elevationacademy.co).

+For questions related to the interview process, email Nelly (office@elevationacademy.co).

+There are no bad questions (well, for the most part... there sort of are so just don't ask those).